By Serenity Kids Co-Founder Joe Carr

 BABIES NEED MEAT

-When Serenity and I started looking for healthy, organic, paleo baby food to feed our future child, we were surprised not to find anything made with clean meats.
-The nutritional community is clear that meat is an ideal first food for babies, who need a daily minimum 30 grams of fat.
+When Serenity and I started looking for healthy, organic, meat-based baby food to feed our future child, we were surprised not to find anything made with clean meats.
+The nutritional community is clear that meat is an ideal first food for babies, who need a daily minimum 30 grams of fat and 11 grams of protein.
 Breastmilk, after all, is animal fat and protein.
 Our pediatrician, Dr. Michelle Levitt, had this to say,

-So we wanted to make it easier for parents to feed their babies meat, and we wanted our organic paleo baby food to contain the highest possible quality meat.
+So we wanted to make it easier for parents to feed their babies meat, and we wanted our ethically sourced baby food to contain the highest possible quality meat.

 PASTURE RAISED MEAT IS THE BEST